kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 When a pod with `workloadRef` is submitted for scheduling, the kube-scheduler performs the following lookup chain:

 - Read `pod.spec.workloadRef.podGroupName` to identify the PodGroup
-- Lookup the `PodGroup` object in the scheduler's cache
-- Read `podGroup.spec.workloadRef` and `podGroup.spec.podGroupTemplateName`
-- Lookup the `Workload` object and locate the corresponding `podGroupTemplate` and retrieve the scheduling policy from the template
+- Lookup the `PodGroup` object to get the scheduling policy

 If any object in this chain is missing, the pod remains unschedulable until all required objects are created and observed by the scheduler.

 #### Informers and Watches

-The kube-scheduler will add a new informer to watch `PodGroup` objects alongside `Workload` informer.
+The kube-scheduler will add a new informer to watch `PodGroup` objects.

 #### GangScheduling plugin